 I read it every day, but anyway, that has taken a 90% nosedive.

-I've never seen this, and I'm in my 26th year in cable news.
+And I'm in my 26th year in cable news.

-Then there's ups and downs and cycles to news stories, et cetera.
+And there's ups and downs and cycles to news stories, et cetera.

-And they're, you know, usually, for example, this past year, 2021 was a post-presidential election year.
+And they're, you know, usually, for example, this past year, 2021, was a post-presidential election year.

 So my ratings dip like 20% at the end of the year.

-And now we're in an election season.
+And now we're in election season.

 You know, by the time this thing heats up in March, April, or May, they will go up again.

-It's just it's predictable as the day is long.
+It's predictable as the day is long.

 Anyway, CNN has the biggest drop I've ever seen.

-And I I can't even believe 90% reduction.
+And I can't even believe 90% reduction.

 The RNC today did something that I've been saying they should have done a long time ago.

-And that is they are, you know, they've been conned by this presidential debate commission.
+And that is they are, you know, they've been conned by this Presidential Debate Commission.

 Now the RNC has finally come to their senses.